-Unitarian Universalists in Florida dedicated to social justice participate in two main, but distinct, activities of education (UU Justice Florida) and advocacy (UUJF Action Network) on critical issues of the day.
+Unitarian Universalists in Florida dedicated to social justice participate in two main, but distinct, activities of education and advocacy on critical issues of the day.

 In 2015, UUJF formed its Climate Justice Resiliency Ministry as an outgrowth of Annual Climate Action Interfaith Workshops co-sponsored in conjunction with the Florida Interfaith Council of Churches.

 We continue growing with the support, skills and dedication of those who share our mission and vision.
 All UU congregations in Florida are encouraged to support UUJF efforts with contributions of $1.00 per member per year and/or special ‘Share the Plate’ collections.
 We welcome your contributions at various levels.
 Individuals of all faiths are encouraged to join our efforts as well.

 The all volunteer seven-member UUJF Board of Directors consists of these members.

 Ex Officio members are listed below.

 - Kindra Muntz, Venice, Immediate Past President

 - Jan Booher, Davenport, Director UUJF Climate Resilience Ministry